telerik/kendo-ui-core/docs/controls/editors/datepicker/overview.md

 ### Add a Function

-The other way to disable dates is by adding a function and determine its return value as `true` for the date that is disabled.
+When you disable dates by adding a function, determine its return value as `true` for the date that is disabled.

 ###### Example